 As we already mentioned, mass marketing uses a scattergun approach, and only hits a few targets.
 It comes at a high cost in terms of buying media time and executing an effective marketing plan.
-Costs might not be much lower with one to one marketing, but the conversions are much higher.
+Costs might not be much lower with 1 to 1 marketing, but the conversions are much higher.

 In marketing, customization and personalization are often thought to be the same.
 While crossover does exist, they are different terms referring to different practices.
 Both share the characteristic of trying to make the customer feel they have a unique relationship with a brand.
 Both practices have resonated well with Millennials, who have shown to have mistrust towards older forms of marketing.

 Product customization is the most common form of customization.
 Product customization is popular or clothing and apparel.
 Shoppers can design a piece of clothing or other apparel using an online template.
 They can choose colors, fabrics, and shapes to make their own unique product.
 Nike is one of the leading innovators offering customization as a part of their customer experience.